Your child has gone from tiny newborn to curious infant, reaching out and exploring

 Introduce simple words by naming familiar objects and let your baby try to imitate

 you.
 Reinforce the words by repeating them.
-Encourage your infant's expressions by
+Encourage your child's language by waiting

-from books with large, colorful illustrations.
-Point to the pictures and say what's
+with large, colorful illustrations.
+Point to the pictures and say what's in them to

-in them to create associations between the things your child sees and the words
+create associations between the things your child sees and the words that describe

 Here are some other ideas for encouraging your 8- to 12-month-old to learn and